Greece, foreign lenders close in on deal to unlock aid

 Greece's Finance Minister Yannis Stournaras also said he was optimistic of a deal on Monday morning.
 The two sides were due to leave Athens on Sunday, but could remain in touch to nail down final details.

-The latest loan instalment is one of the last big cash injections that Greece stands to get as part of a 240 billion-euro rescue package that expires at the end of 2014.
+The latest loan installment is one of the last big cash injections that Greece stands to get as part of a 240 billion-euro rescue package that expires at the end of 2014.

 EU Economic and Monetary Affairs Commissioner Olli Rehn told Reuters in France that the negotiations were almost complete, but Athens needed to intensify efforts to deliver on reform commitments.